bootstrap-vue/bootstrap-vue/docs/markdown/reference/router-links/README.md

 prop.
 All `vue-router` props (excluding `<nuxt-link>` specific props) will be passed to the specified router link component.

+**Notes:**

-Note that the 3rd party component will only be used when the `to` prop is set.
+- The 3rd party component will only be used when the `to` prop is set.
+- Not all 3rd party components support all props supported by `<router-link>`, nor do not support fully qualified domain name URLs, nor hash only URLs.
+Refer to the 3rd party component documentation for details.

 ### `router-component-name`